 If students are not making satisfactory academic progress, they will be notified and placed on financial aid warning for the next semester they are in attendance so that they will have an opportunity to regain satisfactory academic progress.
+Students are asked to meet with their advisor and sign a form confirming that they understand what they need to accomplish to reach the required standards.
 They will receive any financial aid for which they are eligible during this one financial aid warning term.
-At the conclusion of the financial aid warning term, if they are not making satisfactory academic Progress, all federal and state aid will be suspended, until they have completed enough additional courses without financial aid to reach the required standards.
+At the conclusion of the financial aid warning term, if they are not making satisfactory academic progress, all federal and state aid will be suspended, until they have completed enough additional courses without financial aid to reach the required standards.